Warren Sapp: Oakland Raiders

-In 2004, Sapp was reportedly interested in accepting a contract offer from the Cincinnati Bengals for four years worth US $16 million, but on March 20 he announced he had agreed to terms on a seven-year, $36.6 million contract with the Oakland Raiders, the same team he had helped rout in the Super Bowl in early 2003.
+In 2004, Sapp was reportedly interested in accepting a contract offer from the Cincinnati Bengals for four years worth $16 million, but on March 20, he announced he had agreed to terms on a seven-year, $36.6 million contract with the Oakland Raiders, the same team he had helped rout in the Super Bowl in early 2003.

 He started all 16 games in his first season in Oakland, splitting time at defensive end and defensive tackle, recording 30 tackles (18 solo) and 2.5 sacks and recovering two fumbles after having lost an estimated 20 pounds before joining the Raiders for the 2004 season.

 His 2005 season got off to a great beginning back in his familiar defensive tackle position.
-He started the first ten games of the season with 29 tackles (26 of them solo), and finished second on the team to Derrick Burgess with five sacks before being sidelined for the last six games of 2005 with a shoulder injury.
+He started the first 10 games of the season with 29 tackles (26 of them solo), and finished second on the team to Derrick Burgess with five sacks before being sidelined for the last six games of 2005 with a shoulder injury.

 He returned to his All-Pro form in 2006.
 He had 10 sacks to go along with 32 tackles (16 solo) and one forced fumble.

 2007

-He lost 49 lb before the 2007 season, and recorded 37 tackles (24 solo), 2 sacks and 2 forced fumbles.
+He lost 49 lb before the 2007 season, and recorded 37 tackles (24 solo), two sacks, and two forced fumbles.

 On December 23, 2007, Sapp got ejected after an altercation with the officials near the end of the second quarter of the Raiders' game at Jacksonville.
-The incident began when linesman Jerry Bergman mistakenly assumed that the Raiders would decline a ten-yard Jaguar penalty.
-Sapp, the defensive captain, shot back at referee Jerome Boger, that the Raiders wanted to accept the penalty.
-The conversation became heated, with Sapp gesturing and swearing, provoking Boger to flag him for unsportsmanlike conduct.
-But Sapp and the rest of the Raider defense continued to mouth off at the officials, resulting in a second unsportsmanlike against Sapp and a third unsportsmanlike against teammate Derrick Burgess.
-Finally, the coaches ran onto the field and, along with the officials, began physically separating the disgruntled players.
+The incident began when linesman Jerry Bergman mistakenly assumed that the Raiders would decline a 10-yard Jaguar penalty.
+Sapp, the defensive captain, shot back at referee Jerome Boger that the Raiders wanted to accept the penalty.
+The conversation became heated, with Sapp gesturing and swearing, provoking Boger to flag him for unsportsmanlike conduct, but Sapp and the rest of the Raider defense continued to mouth off at the officials, resulting in a second unsportsmanlike against Sapp and a third unsportsmanlike against teammate Derrick Burgess.
+Finally, the coaches ran onto the field, and along with the officials, began physically separating the disgruntled players.
 Boger claimed that Sapp had "bumped" him in the process, while Sapp denied any physical contact.
 In any event, Boger then levied a third unsportsmanlike conduct penalty against Sapp (fourth against the team) and ejected him.
 The league eventually fined him $75,000, and Burgess $25,000 (i.e., $25,000 for each unsportsmanlike penalty).

-On January 3, 2008, Sapp told Raider owner Al Davis over the phone that he would retire and confirmed this on his website qbkilla.com in just two words: "I'M DONE!"
+On January 3, 2008, Sapp told Raider owner Al Davis over the phone that he would retire and confirmed this on his website, qbkilla.com, in just two words: "I'M DONE!"
 The retirement became official on March 4, 2008.